GusavoCoutino/DietSite/README.md

    ```

 2. Create a .env file in your directory
 3. Open MAMP, then press WebStart.
 Choose the option phpMyAdmin and go to the sql console.
-Run the following commands:
+Run the following commands (replace 'gustavo' and 'root' with the username and password for your database of your choice):
 ```sh
 CREATE DATABASE DietSite DEFAULT CHARACTER SET utf8 ;